vippsas/userinfo-api/README.md

 ## Userinfo flow

-This is a illustration of a consent card and a payment screen.
+This is an illustration of a consent card and a payment screen.
 The user must complete both screens before the merchant can gain access to their profile information.
 It is not possible for the user to complete the payment without these steps.